 Light-Bodied White Wine

 It's no surprise that the region closest to Germany specializes in Riesling.
-While there are a range of styles found here, the everday Alsace Riesling is dry, with aromas of lime, green apple, and grapefriut, with smoky minerality and mouth-watering acidity.
+While there are a range of styles found here, the everyday Alsace Riesling is dry, with aromas of lime, green apple, and grapefriut, with smoky minerality and mouth-watering acidity.

 Lime, Green Apple, Grapefruit Zest, Lemon Verbana, Smoke